ndidplatform/smart-contract/README.md

 - `ABCI_LOG_LEVEL`: Log level.
 Allowed values are `error`, `warn`, `info` and `debug` [Default: `debug`]
 - `ABCI_LOG_TARGET`: Where should logger writes logs to.
 Allowed values are `console` or `file` (eg. `ABCI.log`) [Default: `console`]
 - `ABCI_LOG_FILE_PATH`: File path for log file (use when `ABCI_LOG_TARGET` is set to `file`) [Default: `./abci-<PID>-<CURRENT_DATETIME>.log`]
+- `ABCI_INITIAL_STATE_DIR_PATH`: Directory path for initial ABCI app state data created by [migration-tools](https://github.com/ndidplatform/migration-tools).
+If not provided, the program will assume that there's no initial data to load on `InitChain`.

 ## Build